MikeDigitize/JSFundamentals/README.md

 ```

 ### Summary
 Scope dictates the availablity of variables within your code.
 Variables can be scoped globally, within a function or within a block.
-Variable scope is determined in the compile stage, before the code is executed.
+Variable scope is determined in the compilation stage, before the code is executed.
 Scope determined at compile time is known as lexical scoping.

 ## Hoisting
 The compiler hoists variables and functions in your code to the top of the scope they are declared in.
 Take the following code: